 7. Anticipation Guide

-This is a perfect pre-reading activity to get your students to understand the reading process in more detail.
-They will need to make some predictions about the story and share their opinions on some of the ideas that the book presents.
-You can also return to this guide after reading to demonstrate how their reading comprehension has developed.
+This is a perfect pre-reading activity to get your students to better understand the reading process in more detail.
+They’ll need to make some predictions about the story by sharing if they agree or disagree with the statements provided in the anticipation guide.
+We suggest that you return to this guide after reading to reveal whether or not their predictions were accurate!